 Mashup/Apps

 The apps directory is for your apps.
-After installing the Mashup you’ll have a couple starter apps as a map for how to create your own.
+After installing the Mashup, you’ll have a couple starter apps as a map to help you create your own.

-Placing your application in the Apps folder and using a few conventions makes integrating apps into the Mashup seamless.
+Placing your application in the apps folder and using a few conventions makes integrating apps into the Mashup seamless.

 Routing